 A Google patent application published this week shows us what Google’s visual Search for phones might evolve into.
 When you take a picture of a city street, your picture may include buildings, street signs, people’s faces, cars, and many other objects.
 If you send that picture as a query, the search engine might break the image into parts and search for many of the objects in the image, and give you a mix of search results based upon all of those parts.

-I often write large walls of text, rarely adding images to the words that I post to these pages, and I think that’s a mistake.
+I often write blog posts with large walls of text, rarely adding images to the words that I post to these pages, and I think that’s a mistake.
 A meaningful image can draw the eye, capture the imagination, and often explain more in a single glance than hours of reading and reflection; there is value to good blog images.

 Imagine if Babe Ruth kept a blog during his days of home runs and hotdogs, shattering hitting records and showing a larger than life personality.
 Babe Ruth was one of the greatest pitchers of his time, and then one of the greatest hitters, and when someone excels at a sport, they’re often referred to as “the Babe Ruth of __________.”

 Baseball can be broken down into moments of drama, to individual confrontations, such as a pitcher and batter facing off against each other.
-The pitcher striving to push or sneak or cajole a ball past the hitter, and the batter attempting to impose his will with bat on ball.
+The pitcher striving to push or sneak or cajole a ball past the hitter, and the batter attempting to impose his will with the bat on the ball.
 Ruth was an incredible talent, and a single look at his eyes can give you a sense of how he intimidated the strikeout artists of his era.
 Blogging about Ruth deserves blog images that captures his expressions